 RULE #3: Your Business Must Be Wildly Profitable For the Entrepreneur

-Whatever your passion, the main reason any person should go into business, it is the rewards that come with being in business.
+Whatever your passion, the main reason any person should go into business is the rewards that come with being in business.
 Reward means different things to different business people.
-For one entrepreneur it might be the freedom to another it could be the pleasure of profits.
+For one entrepreneur it might be freedom to another it could be the pleasure of profits.
 Whatever draws you to the world of business, rule number 3 of the Rules of Business Success state that you must derive profit from your business venture.
-What this means is, you must be forecasting to make a huge profit at this business.
+What this means is, you must be forecasting to make a huge profit in this business.

 These are the three commandments and, interestingly, can be used in two different ways.
 Apply them in your thinking and daily planning to achieve the success you desire:

 First Way To Use the Rules of Business Success